 The maximum amount of funding available for any one proposal is £45,000/AUD$70,000, including institutional overheads/taxes (limit of 15% overheads recommended.)
 The proposal should make it evident why the requested term of research and amount of funding are justified/appropriate (e.g. there is a longitudinal dimension to the study); otherwise, the chances of a successful application may be affected.

-Please note that requests for extensive travel, large items of equipment and conference attendance are not encouraged.
+Please note that requests for extensive travel, large items of equipment and conference attendance is not encouraged.
 After completion of the project, conference attendance may be supported where a presentation based on a successfully completed/published report has been accepted.

 All research proposals will be evaluated by the IELTS Joint Research Committee.
 This comprises representatives of the three IELTS partners, as well as other academic research experts in the field of applied linguistics and language testing.